Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Asymptotic Analysis

+Corollary~\ref{corollary:consistency} establishes the convergence rate for the studied NNR estimator under the optimal choice of $\varphi_{NT}$.
+It is instructive to compare this result with the existing rates for NNR estimators previously obtained in the literature for different settings.
+In particular, up to an additional logarithmic factor, our rate coincides with the rates established by \citet{moon2018nuclear}, \citet{chernozhukov2019inference}, and \citet{su2025estimation} for linear panel models.
+In nonlinear models, \citet{ma2022detecting} established the same rate in a network formation model.
+Importantly, Corollary~\ref{corollary:consistency} improves on \citet[Theorem~A.1]{moon2018nuclear}, which extends their original analysis to single-index models.
+As we explain in the following section, this improvement in the convergence rate is crucial for demonstrating that the first-step estimator $(\hat{\beta}_{\mr{nuc}}, \hat{\Lambda}_{\mr{nuc}}, \hat{\Gamma}_{\mr{nuc}})$ is sufficiently close to the true values of the parameters, so the second-step optimization problem initialized at the NNR estimator is (locally) convex.

-\subsection{Local Convexity}
+\subsection{Local convexity}

-In this subsection, we establish the asymptotic equivalence between our two-step estimator and the FE estimator.
-This result builds on the consistency of the NNR estimator and the local convexity of the objective function $\mc{L}_{NT}(\beta, \Lambda, \Gamma)$.
+In this section, we establish the asymptotic equivalence between our two-step estimator and the FE estimator.
+This result builds on the consistency of the NNR estimator and the local convexity of the objective function $\mc{L}_{NT}(\beta, \Lambda, \Gamma)$ around the true values of the parameters.